-Most effective result obtained by T8 (Neem Oil 5%) and T2 (Tobacco Leaf Extract 5%) treatments.
+Most effective result were obtained by T8 (Neem Oil 5%) and T2 (Tobacco Leaf Extract 5%) treatments.
 The review of literature on performance of same botanicals on different plants was available to support the current research work.

 Performance of Botanicals on Bean Aphid

-The present study was accomplished through a lab experiment conducted at entomology laboratory at PSTU, Patuakhali in Bangladesh.
+The present study was carried ut in a lab.
+The experiment was conducted at entomology laboratory at the PSTU, Patuakhali in Bangladesh.
 The performance of different botanicals to reduce aphid were evaluated on bean twig.
 Nine treatments such as T0: Control (100% water) T1: 2% of Tobacco leaf extract, T2: 5%of Tobacco leaf extract, T3: 2% of Custard Apple seed oil,T4: 5% of Custard Apple seed oil, T5: 2% of Castor oil, T6: 5% of Castor oil ,T7: 2% of Neem oil, T8: 5% of Neem oil were tested on aphid and all these treatments were compared with each other.
-In case of bean, it is revealed that the trend of the mortality percentage of aphid was observed due to application of the different treatments as T8: Neem oil 5%> T2: Tobacco leaf extract 5%> T4: Custard apple seed oil 5%> T6: Castor oil 5%> T7: Neem oil 2%> T3: Custard apple seed oil 2%> T1: Tobacco leaf extract 2% and T5: castor oil 2%.
+It is revealed that the trend of the mortality percentage of aphid was was; T8: Neem oil 5%> T2: Tobacco leaf extract 5%> T4: Custard apple seed oil 5%> T6: Castor oil 5%> T7: Neem oil 2%> T3: Custard apple seed oil 2%> T1: Tobacco leaf extract 2% and T5: castor oil 2%.
 T8 which was significant at both 1% and 5% level.

-Most effective result obtained by T8 (Neem Oil 5%) and T2 (Tobacco Leaf Extract 5%) treatments.
+Most effective result were obtained with T8 (Neem Oil 5%) and T2 (Tobacco Leaf Extract 5%) treatments.
 The review of literature on performance of same botanicals on different plants was available to support the current research work.

 Performance of Botanicals on Mungbean Aphid in the pot condition

-The present study was accomplished through a pot experiment conducted at the farm of PSTU, Patuakhali in Bangladesh.
+The present study was accomplished through a pot experiment conducted at the farm of the PSTU, Patuakhali in Bangladesh.
 The performance of different botanicals to reduce aphid were evaluated on mungbean.
 Nine treatments such as T0: Control (100% water) T1: 2% of Tobacco leaf extract, T2: 5%of Tobacco leaf extract, T3: 2% of Custard Apple Seed oil, T4: 5% of Custard Apple Seed oil, T5: 2% of Castor Oil, T6: 5% of Castor Oil, T7: 2% of Neem Oil, T8: 5% of Neem Oil were tested on aphid and all these treatments were compared with each other.

-In case of mungbean it is revealed that the trend of the mortality percentage of aphid was observed due to application of the different treatments as T8: Neem oil 5%> T2: Tobacco leaf extract 5%> T7: Neem oil 2%> T4: Custared apple seed oil 5%> T1: Tobacco leaf extract 2%> T3:Custard apple seed oil 2%> T6:Castor oil 5%> T5:Castor oil 2%> T0: control.
+It is revealed that the trend of the mortality percentage of aphid was as T8: Neem oil 5%> T2: Tobacco leaf extract 5%> T7: Neem oil 2%> T4: Custared apple seed oil 5%> T1: Tobacco leaf extract 2%> T3:Custard apple seed oil 2%> T6:Castor oil 5%> T5:Castor oil 2%> T0: control.
 Here T8 which was significant at both 1% and 5% level.

 Most effective result obtained by T8 (Neem Oil 5%) and T2 (Tobacco Leaf Extract 5%) treatments.
 The review of literature on performance of same botanicals on different plants was available to support the current research work.
 But in the pot experiment there were some brown spots observed in case of tobacco leaf extract.